smetj/wishbone/docs/wishbone module.rst

 encode modules
 ~~~~~~~~~~~~~~

-Encode modules are responsible for converting internal metric or log events
-into some other format.
+Encode a data format into another or into the internal metric/log format.

 decode modules
 ~~~~~~~~~~~~~~

-Decode modules convert external metric or log events into the internal format.
+Decode a data format into another or into the internal metric/log format.

 Important properties and behavior